How to Automate and Optimize Magento Meta Keywords for Better SEO

 Why your Magento SEO template might not work

-Even though Magento meta keywords are no longer used for rankings, it's still a good idea to keep their length reasonable and consistent across templates if you choose to include them.
+Even though search engines don't rank by meta keywords, keep their length reasonable and consistent across templates too, if you choose to include them.

 2. "Use existing meta tags" setting